Big and small ways Americans are making a difference.

 As wealth grows, so does the desire to increase charitable contributions – and leave a legacy of generosity.
 Involving your family in such a noble effort can bring even greater joy.
 It’s a heartwarming feeling when you pass down your value of helping others, to live on long after you’re gone.

-When it comes to giving back to the community or supporting a cause, it's essential to do your due diligence before donating to any organization.
-With so many nonprofits and charities out there, it can feel overwhelming to decide where to allocate your hard-earned resources.
-Before you make a donation, consider these ten questions to ensure your contribution will have a meaningful impact.
+When it comes to giving back to the community or supporting a cause, it’s essential to do your due diligence before donating to any organization.

 A suite of early works from a celebrated artist.
 A complete set of first editions without a single cracked spine.
 A Brasilia buffet full of Pyrex.
 A spare room dedicated to artfully curated Star Wars memorabilia.
 All passionately collected – and potentially at risk, without a thoughtful plan to either keep them in the family or share them with the world.